department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 -	Qualified you for a disability rating of 10% or more, **and**
 -	Not been caused by anything except your service in Southwest Asia theater of operations

+**and**

 To get benefits, you must have been discharged under conditions other than dishonorable and have a diagnosis of 1 or more of these conditions:
 - Functional gastrointestinal disorders
 - Chronic Fatigue Syndrome
 - Fibromyalgia
-- Other undiagnosed illnesses, including but not limed to, cardiovascular disease, muscle and joint pain, and headaches
+- Other undiagnosed illnesses, including but not limited to, cardiovascular disease, muscle and joint pain, and headaches

 **Note:** You can also get benefits if you have certain presumptive conditions that appeared within 1 year of the date of your separation, and have qualified you for a disability rating of 10% or more.
 These illnesses include:
 - Burcellosis